chassisml/chassis/docs/docs/getting-started/deploy-manual.md

 <!-- TODO: add link to google colab notebook -->

-!!! warning "Different Connection Options"
+!!! info "Different Connection Options"
     Before following this guide, note that you can connect to the Chassis service in one of two ways:

     1. Continue following this guide to install the Chassis service locally on a private Kubernetes cluster